Susan Helms: Spaceflight experience

 Selected by NASA in January 1990, Helms became an astronaut in July 1991.
 She flew on STS-54 (1993), STS-64 (1994), STS-78 (1996), STS-101 (2000) and served aboard the International Space Station as a member of the ISS Expedition 2 crew (2001).
-A veteran of five space flights, Helms logged 5,064 hours in space, including an EVA of 8 hours and 56 minutes (world record).
+A veteran of five space flights, Helms logged 5,064 hours in space, including an EVA of 8 hours and 56 minutes (world record at the time).

 STS-54 Endeavour, January 13–19, 1993.
 The primary objective of this mission was the deployment of a $200-million NASA Tracking and Data Relay Satellite (TDRS-F).
 A diffuse X-ray spectrometer (DXS) carried in the payload bay, collected over 80,000 seconds of quality X-ray data that will enable investigators to answer questions about the origin of the Milky Way galaxy.
 The crew demonstrated the physics principles of everyday toys to an interactive audience of elementary school students across the United States.
 A highly successful extra-vehicular activity (EVA) resulted in many lessons learned that will benefit International Space Station assembly.
 Mission duration was 5 days, 23 hours, 38 minutes, 17 seconds.

 STS-64 Discovery, September 9–20, 1994.
 On this flight, Helms served as the flight engineer for orbiter operations and the primary RMS operator aboard Space Shuttle.
 The major objective of this flight was to validate the design and operating characteristics of Lidar in Space Technology Experiment (LITE) by gathering data about the Earth's troposphere and stratosphere.
 Additional objectives included the deploy and retrieval of SPARTAN-201, a free-flying satellite that investigated the physics of the solar corona, and the testing of a new EVA maneuvering device.
 The Shuttle Plume Impingement Flight Experiment (SPIFEX) was used to collect extensive data on the effects of jet thruster impingement, in preparation for proximity tasks such as space station docking.
 Mission duration was 10 days, 22 hours, 51 minutes.